ruimarnjr/the-book-squad/README.md

 - __The landing page image__

-  - The landing includes a photograph with text overlay to allow the user to see exactly which location this site would be applicable to.
+  - The landing includes a photograph of people reading in a library.
-  - This section introduces the user to Love Running with an eye catching animation to grab their attention

 ![landing-image](https://github.com/ruimarnjr/the-book-squad/blob/main/assets/images/landing-page-image.jpg)